cloudmix-dev/workertown/www/docs/src/pages/docs/core-concepts/rest.md

 configuration options that have been set for the service.

 {% callout title="The public endpoint" %}
-The `/open-api.json` endpoint served from the public endpoint of your Workertown service.
+The `/open-api.json` endpoint is served from the public endpoint of your Workertown service.
 If you customise the `basePath` or `endpoints.public` options of your service, this will change the path of URL that the OpenAPI specification is served from.